afpineda/Kunos-Simulazione-API-for-Delphi/doc/ACPressureTest/README_ENGLISH.txt

 Run another test from start

 "Actions > Set target pressures to default":
-Use predefined target pressures for current tyre compound.
+Use predefined target pressures for current tire compound.
 Useful after the test is finished.

 "Actions > Copy results to clipboard":
 After the test is finished, copy results in table format, suitable for any spreadsheet app (press CTRL-V to paste).